voxel51/fiftyone/docs/source/user_guide/dataset_creation/common_datasets.rst

         # Print the first few samples in the dataset
         fiftyone datasets head $NAME

-    To view an image classification directory tree in the FiftyOne Dashboard without creating a persistent FiftyOne dataset, you can execute:
+    To view an image classification directory tree in the FiftyOne App without creating a persistent FiftyOne dataset, you can execute:

     .. code-block:: shell

         DATASET_DIR=/path/to/image-classification-dir-tree

-        # View the dataset in the dashboard
+        # View the dataset in the App
         fiftyone dashboard view \
             --dataset-dir $DATASET_DIR \
             --type fiftyone.types.ImageClassificationDirectoryTree